codeparkhouston/teach-with-games/pong/README.md

 ![screen](demo/screen.gif)

-Creating [Pong] will require the following steps:
+The [final code is here](demo/js/main.js), but the following implements the code step-by-step.

 #### Starting with a wrapper model